AA/PPS 02.03.01 - Conduct and Planning of Courses

-Instructors are expected to provide students with printed or electronic course syllabi as early as possible in each semester, in either electronic or paper version, or both.
+Instructors are expected to provide students with course syllabi as early as possible in each semester, in either electronic or paper version, or both.
 Course syllabi should be aligned with the beginning and ending dates of the semester, including university holidays, as published in the university’s academic calendar.
 Syllabi should also reflect instructional contact time and out-of-class assignments consistent with AA/PPS No. 02.03.10, Instructional Contact Time and Academic Credit.
-Faculty members should consult with their chairs/directors about format expectations in their departments/schools.
+Faculty members should consult with their chairs or directors about format expectations in their departments or schools.
 The following information should be included in all syllabi:

 the purposes and objectives of the course;